AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 with **linear bounds**: lines that remain functions of $z_2$, and therefore of
 $x_1$ and $x_2$.

-## Enclose an unstable ReLU with lines
+## Enclose an unstable ReLU with Triangle

 For April's radius-$0.2$ square,